Update, Nov. 20, 5 p.m.:

 The Texas attorney general's office has ruled that no laws prevent the Texas Higher Education Coordinating Board from allowing foreign medical schools to send students to complete their training in Texas hospitals.

 "In sum, nothing in the statute indicates that foreign schools are excluded from consideration," the ruling notes.
 "By the same token, nothing indicates the board must include them, either."

-Last spring, the coordinating board's commissioner, Raymund Paredes, recommended that the board approve the American University of the Caribbean's request to allow its students — and in particular those from Texas ...
+Last spring, the coordinating board's commissioner, Raymund Paredes, recommended that the board approve the American University of the Caribbean's request to allow its students — and in particular those from ...